 It’s important before eating to identify if you are physically hungry or emotionally hungry.
 Here is a simple chart used by Kansas State University to identify which hunger you are facing:

 I challenge you to think about your emotions and what foods you turn to.
-Deciphering between emotional and physical hunger may help you make healthier choices and keep you on track for the new year.
+Deciphering between emotional and physical hunger may help you make healthier choices and keep you on track with your nutrition goals.
 If you’re feeling emotional hunger, try:

 - Exercising (endorphins released will help to improve your mood)

 - Call a friend (I am just a phone call away!)

 - Drink water (hunger pangs can develop when dehydrated)

 - Brush your teeth (the minty taste can help replenish a sweet craving)

 Try not to let your emotions take control.
 And remember, if you have an irritable co-worker, spouse, or child… just give them some protein.